-- Percent of menthol smokers who would quit: 5.6% - Menthol cigarettes portion of total cigarettes in Minnesota: 18.2% - Percent reduction in overall cigarette consumption from menthol smokers quitting: 1.0% - Percent reduction in overall cigarette consumption from menthol smokers switching to non-menthol cigarettes or other tobacco products, policy avoidance and evasion: 4.3%
+- Percent of menthol cigarette smokers who would quit: 5.6% - Menthol cigarettes portion of total cigarettes in Michigan: 32.4% - Percent reduction in overall cigarette consumption: 21.3%

 Research indicates that the Canadian ban on menthol cigarettes significantly increased smoking cessation among menthol smokers, with cessation rates 50 to 100 percent higher for menthol smokers than for non-menthol smokers following the implementation of the provincial and national bans.
-Given this range, I assume that a comprehensive flavor ban will raise the quit rate for menthol smokers by 75 percent relative to that of non-menthol smokers.
+Given this range, I assume that a comprehensive flavor ban will raise the guit rate for menthol smokers by 75 percent relative to that of non-menthol smokers.
 Given estimates that 7.4 percent of smokers are recent quitters, this implies that almost 5.6 percent of menthol smokers would quit in the short run in response to a ban.
-Based on data from the 2018/19 Tobacco Use Supplement to the Current Population Survey (TUS-CPS), about 21.0 percent of smokers smoked menthol cigarettes in Minnesota.
-Based on the same TUS-CPS data, menthol smokers in Minnesota smoke fewer cigarettes per month, on average, than nonmenthol smokers - 286 cigarettes vs. 342 cigarettes, respectively.
-Given the prevalence of menthol smoking and lower average cigarette consumption among menthol smokers, menthol cigarettes account for approximately 18.2 percent of total cigarette consumption.
-Taken together, these data imply that a comprehensive flavor ban in Minnesota would reduce overall cigarette consumption by 1.0 percent, given increased cessation among menthol smokers.
+Based on data from the 2018/19 Tobacco Use Supplement to the Current Population Survey (TUS-CPS), about 38.1 percent of smokers smoked menthol cigarettes in Michigan.
+Based on the same TUS-CPS data, menthol smokers in Michigan smoke fewer cigarettes per month, on average, than nonmenthol smokers - 320 cigarettes vs. 412 cigarettes, respectively.
+Given the prevalence of menthol smoking and lower average cigarette consumption among menthol smokers, menthol cigarettes account for approximately 32.4 percent of total cigarette consumption.

 Among menthol smokers who continue to smoke after the ban, many will switch to non-menthol cigarettes or other tobacco products, while some will continue to smoke menthol cigarettes.
-The Canadian data suggest that roughly 70 percent of those who continue to smoke will substitute to nonmenthol cigarettes, with the remainder purchasing menthol cigarettes from jurisdictions where they continue to be available and/or from illicit sources, or switching to other tobacco/nicotine products.
-These data imply a potential reduction in tax paid cigarette sales in Minnesota due to avoidance and evasion of the ban or switching to other products of 4.3 percent.
+The Canadian data suggest that roughly 70 percent of those who continue to smoke will substitute to non-menthol cigarettes, with the remainder purchasing menthol cigarettes from jurisdictions where they continue to be available and/or from illicit sources, or switching to other tobacco/nicotine products.